 Cut four or five lengths of kitchen string about 60cms in length.
 Fold the first length of string in half and wrap the double layer of string around the centre of the turkey roll.
 Tie a firm knot and pull tightly on the string so that it sits tightly against the skin of the turkey roll.
 Cut off any loose ends of string.
 Repeat with the remaining lengths of string on either side of this centre line so that the turkey is tied at four or five intervals.

 Place the roll in a roasting pan and drizzle with olive oil.
-Bake for 45 -60 minutes, until you can insert a skewer into the centre of the roll – if the juices come out clean, it is cooked.
-Remove from oven and cover it with foil and let it rest for at least 10 minutes before carving the roll.
+Cover the meat with a sheet of foil.
+Bake for 40 minutes per kilo of meat, until you can insert a skewer into the centre of the roll – if the juices come out clean, it is cooked.
+Remove the foil for the last 15 minutes of cooking just to brown it.
+Remove from oven and cover it with foil and let it rest for at least 15 minutes before carving the roll.

 To serve, cut the string ties away using a sharp knife, then slice into 8-10 slices and serve on a platter.